Samsung Galaxy S10 & S10 Plus FRP Bypass Android 11

 - Download SamFW FRP Tool on your computer.

-- Also make sure you’ve installed Samsung USB drivers on your PC.
-Download latest drivers from here.
+- Also, make sure you’ve installed Samsung USB drivers on your PC.
+Download the latest drivers from here.

-- Once you’ve downloaded the required files, connect your phone to PC and make sure it is ON.
+- Once you’ve downloaded the required files, connect your phone to your PC and make sure it is on.

-- Run SamFW FRP tool and choose the Test Mode tab and click on Remove FRP as shown in the screenshot below:
+- Run the SamFW FRP tool, choose the Test Mode tab, and click on Remove FRP, as shown in the screenshot below:

-- It will read your phone info and ask you to enable test mode on your phone from Emergency dialer on the welcome screen.
+- It will read your phone information and ask you to enable test mode on your phone from Emergency dialer on the welcome screen.